sailshq/whelk/README.md

 So it's really easy to see how string input values can be configured using command-line opts, arguments, or environment variables.
 But more often than not, when configuring a script, you need to specify an input value that _isn't_ a string-- things like arrays, dictionaries, booleans, and numbers.

-This module lets you configure _any_ input value-- even lamdas.
+This module lets you configure _any_ input value-- even functions.
 Internally, it uses the [`parseHuman()` method from `rttc`](https://github.com/node-machine/rttc#parsehumanstringfromhuman-typeschemaundefined-unsafemodefalse).
 For a more detailed look at the exact rules, check out the README in the rttc repo.
 Below, we look at one example for each of the major use cases you're likely to run into.

 ##### Numeric inputs